MicrosoftDocs/sql-docs/docs/integration-services/load-data-to-from-excel-with-ssis.md

 The latest version of the components can open files created by earlier versions of Excel.

+Make sure that you download the Access Database Engine 2016 *Redistributable* and not the Microsoft Access 2016 *Runtime*.

 If the computer already has a 32-bit version of Office, then you have to install the 32-bit version of the components.
 You also have to ensure that you run the SSIS package in 32-bit mode, or run the 32-bit version of the Import and Export Wizard.

-Make sure that you download the Access Database Engine 2016 Redistributable and not the Microsoft Access 2016 Runtime.
 If you have an Office 365 subscription, you may see an error message when you run the installer.
 The error indicates that you can't install the download side by side with Office click-to-run components.
 To bypass this error message, run the installation in quiet mode by opening a Command Prompt window and running the .EXE file that you downloaded with the `/quiet` switch.
 For example:

 `C:\Users\<user name>\Downloads\AccessDatabaseEngine.exe /quiet`